 - 4.13 The response to the residents' questionnaire provided a good indication of the value attached by residents to their local landscape.
 The need to protect existing landscape features including trees, hedgerows, and rural footpaths was considered to be important.
 Many respondents indicated that this high-quality landscape was a major contributory factor in their decision to live in the parishes - 4.14 The landscape surrounding the parishes is typical of the Brecks and is already designated as an Area of Important Landscape Quality in the Adopted Breckland Core Strategy 2009, which offers it the highest degree of landscape protection outside of the nationally designated landscapes.
-This level of protection has continued in the more recently in the emerging Local Plan where the Brecks has been identified as a regionally significant green infrastructure asset (ENV.05). - 4.15 However it has been felt by residents of all 3 Parishes that there are opportunities to further enhance local landscape quality through improvements to the approaches to the villages and these have been identified as key gateways.
+This level of protection has continued in the more recently in the emerging Local Plan where the Brecks has been identified as a regionally significant green infrastructure asset (ENV.05).
+The first part of JNP3 offers particular protection to the distinctive Brecks landscape.
+It is typically characterised by forests of coniferous woodlands, lines of Scots Pines and open heathland. - 4.15 However it has been felt by residents of all 3 Parishes that there are opportunities to further enhance local landscape quality through improvements to the approaches to the villages and these have been identified as key gateways.
 The relevant Character Appraisal also gives more detail on where specific enhancements would be most beneficial and these have been identified on the Character Area Maps.
 Many rural villages have attempted to enhance the gateways to their village through a range of measures including planting, gates, bespoke signage, whilst not compromising the important highway safety messages that are required in these locations. - 4.16 For Croxton, the most significant of the village gateways is the approach from the south where the landscape rises-up, forming a prominent entrance to the village.
 The Vicarage located at the brow of the hill, close to this gateway is in a poor state of repair. - 4.17 This gateway is dominated by highway signage relating to the speed limit.
 Signs are painted on the road as well as in more traditional form, yet they are reinforcing the same message.
 Any proposals to rationalise this signage would be welcome provided it does not undermine the safety messages.
 The current Croxton sign is typical of many across Norfolk and perhaps could benefit from some personalisation and better representation of the village.